SathyaNeom/GIS_Project/README.md

 ## Architecture

-The application follows **Clean Architecture** with **MVVM pattern**, organized into distinct layers with clear separation of concerns.
+The application follows **Clean Architecture** with **MVVM pattern**, organized into distinct layers with clear separation of concerns within a single module structure.

 ### Architectural Layers